 The “Us & Them” conversation is between the service and each of their customers.

 From this shared starting point, if we reverse this, diverge and decentralise the group with the service team distributed to directly serve each customer we find that responsiveness improves, tailoring increases and localised “best practices” emerge but it will have its own costs and compromises.

 I spent some years running an organizational standardization programme and have been involved in many others.
 I’ve seen the pain and cost of these first-hand.
 Often the primary benefits are in management reporting and process certification, not improvement.
 I’m a strong believer in no best practices.
-A “best practice” means there is nothing better which in turn stifles continuous improvement however there are best known practices for your current context, situation and experience.
+Following a ”best practice” implies there is nothing better.
+This mindset will stifle continuous improvement.
+There are however best known practices for your current context, situation and experience.

 Process or tool standardization is not a sensible goal in itself.
 What is this trying to achieve and is it really the end point or simply a pivoting point between converging and diverging?

 Reconsider where you’re standardising today.
 If these stayed locked-down for a decade and only evolved in a single direction, would this be bad for your teams and your business?
 If so, what’s your divergence strategy?

 Initially the ties of a previously converged team remain strong.
 You benefit from the strength of prior working relationships and team bonds to maintain synchronization.

 This only lasts so long.
 After a surprisingly short period of time – particularly if groups are under pressure – (less than 6 months in my experience), the “Us” vs “Them” returns however this time it’s between groups with diverging and potentially competing approaches.
 The former ties have weakened and new ones are formed.
 And this increases over time.